HilliamT/rust-crash-course/README.md

 # Rust Crash Course

-Repository filled with examples of Rust code I've written as I was learning the language.
+Repository filled with examples of Rust code I've written as I'm learning the language.

 #### Get Started